 Curriculum Level Planning and Monitoring Considerations

-> As highlighted in Section 4.1 the identification of dyslexia is not the end of the process.
+As highlighted in Section 4.1 the identification of dyslexia is not the end of the process.
 The assessment of dyslexia in children and young people is a process rather than an end-product.
-The information provided in the assessment should support the planning for learner’s next steps and this will require monitoring due to the changes and challenges which will occur as the child grows and the curriculum develops.
-For example the difficulties experienced in P6 may not be exactly the same in S3 – they may be harder or easier and other challenges may replace them.
+The information provided in the assessment should support the planning for the learner’s next steps and this will require monitoring due to the changes and challenges which will occur as the child grows and the curriculum develops.
+For example, the difficulties experienced in P6 may not be exactly the same in S3 - they may be harder or easier and other challenges may replace them.

-> Levels of Planning and Dyslexia
+Levels of Planning and Dyslexia

 All children and young people should be involved in personal learning planning (PLP).
 PLP sets out aims and goals for individuals to achieve that relate to their own circumstances.
 They must be manageable and realistic and reflect the strengths of the child or young person as well as their development needs.